History of Balochistan: Ancient history

-The invasions of Genghis Khan into Bampoor caused the bulk of Baloch migrations and the Balochs were given refuge in the greater Sindh region.
-Later infighting between Balochs resulted in clans led by sardars, which claimed regions within Sindh.
-In an effort to gain total control of the regions, the British named the area Balochistan and got the support of the Baloch Sardars who then were titled Nawabs.
-These Nawabs were to keep minor Baloch, Pathan and other factions in check.
-For the last 150 years the region has seen continual fighting to gain access to natural resources in an otherwise barren land.

 Iranian Balochistan had some of the earliest human civilizations in history.
 The Burnt city near Dozaap (Zahidan) dates to 2000 BCE.
 All of what is now Baluchistan was incorporated in the Achaemenid, Seleucid, Parthian, and Sassanid Iranian Empires.

-There were five major kings in the 2nd century; Yolamira, son of Bagavera, Arjuna, son of Yolamira, Hvaramira, another son of Yolamira, Mirahvara, son of Hvaramira, and Miratakhma, another son of Hvaramira.
+There were five major Hindu kings in the 2nd century; Yolamira, son of Bagavera, Arjuna, son of Yolamira, Hvaramira, another son of Yolamira, Mirahvara, son of Hvaramira, and Miratakhma, another son of Hvaramira.

 Medieval history

 Arab Caliphates

 Arab forces invaded Balochistan in the 7th century, converting the Baloch people to Islam.
 Arab rule in Baluchistan helped the Baloch people to develop their own semi-independent tribal systems, which stronger forces frequently threatened.
-In the 17th century, Baluchistan was dominated by Ahmedzai Baloch tribe of Kalat region, which ruled Balochistan from 1666-1948).

-In the 14th year of the Hijra, 636-6CE, Rai Chach marched from Sindh and conquered Makran.
+In the 14th year of the Hijra, 636-6CE, Rai Chach marched conquered Makran.
 However, in 643 the Arabs reached Makran.
 In early 644 CE, Caliph Umar sent Suhail ibn Adi from Bosra to conquer the Karman region of Iran.
 He was made governor of Karman.
 From Karman he entered western Baluchistan and conquered the region near Persian frontiers.
 Southwestern Balochistan was conquered during the campaign in Sistan that same year.